knpuniversity/oauth/knpu/client-credentials.rst

 Starting our Command-line Script
 --------------------------------

-COOP's API is simple, with just a few POST endpoints, include the one we want for our little command-line script: feeding the chickens.
+COOP's API is simple, with just a few endpoints, including the one we want for our little command-line script: eggs-collect.

 I've already made a ``cron/`` directory with a script called ``collect_eggs.php`` that'll get us started::